chriscanal/TempeSurveyReport/README.md

 ### Overview
 The city of Tempe, AZ has gathered survey data on employees.
 I’m going to load it into a postgres database and then analyze it using python, pandas, and sklearn.
 If I have time I will convert the pandas code to spark.
 The output of the project will be an automatically generated pdf based on the statistics of user selected questions.

+### How to generate a Report
+1. edit the report config selecting your desired questions
+2. from the terminal run `jupyter nbconvert --to html --execute report_template.ipynb`

+Your report is now located at report_template.html

+For an example report see https://github.com/chriscanal/TempeSurveyReport/blob/master/example_report.html

 ### Research Questions
 Reasons for attrition, can attrition rates correlate to survey results?
 Productivity, can it be measured and correlated to survey results?